-Beaches & Parks
+Beaches & Parks of Cannon Beach

-The Beach & Haystack Rock:
+The Beach & Haystack Rock

 Nearly four miles of beach stretch out from downtown Cannon Beach with Haystack Rock rising 235 feet at the edge of the shoreline.
-The iconic rock is a National Wildlife Refuge where you can observe tidepools teeming with sealife.
+The iconic rock is a National Wildlife Refuge, where you can observe tidepools teeming with sea life.
 It's also an active seabird nesting spot, famous for its easily observable colony of Tufted Puffins from spring through summer.

-Ecola State Park:
+Ecola State Park

 A two-minute drive south of Cannon Beach leads to Arcadia Beach State Recreation Site.
 The area features beach access at Lion Rock and offers extensive beach walks south to Hug Point and north to Silver Point.

 Three miles south of Cannon Beach, Hug Point State Recreation Site offers beach access and a peek at local history.
-At lower tides, you can walk north and find sea caves, a small waterfall and remnants of the old cliff-side roadway.
+At lower tides, you can walk north and find sea caves, a small waterfall, and remnants of the old cliff-side roadway.